gessinger-hj/gepard/README.md

 [Parameter, details and example](#heartbeat-and-reconnection-capability-parameterization)

-## Release 1-3-3 New FileContainer class for JavaScript and Java to simplify file-transfer.
+## Release 1-3-3 New FileContainer class for Python, JavaScript and Java to simplify file-transfer.

 An instance of the __FileContainer__ class may be inserted at any place inside the body of an Event.
 <br/>